angrobertsh/inquiries/README.md

 If I had had more time, I would have covered the following.

-## Make tests work
+## View tests

-If I had had time, I would make Inquiry tests that worked.
-Yikes.
-I would also attempt to write view tests with Capybara (which I definitely need to refresh myself on).
+Write view tests with Capybara.

 ## Fix CSS